Weight Loss Surgery Revision

 The first step in Gastric Sleeve revision surgery is determining with your bariatric surgeon which procedure will best optimize your weight loss.
 If you have a stretched out sleeve, it might be as easy as a resleeve.
 Other patients may need a revision that requires a more in depth procedure if their Gastric Sleeve is not allowing for optimal weight loss.

-Am I a candidate for Gastric Sleeve Revision?
+Am I a Candidate for Gastric Sleeve Revision?*

 If you haven’t reached your weight loss goals or are experiencing protracted reflux you might be a candidate for Gastric Sleeve Revision.
 There are a number of factors that will determine if you are a candidate for Gastric Sleeve Revision and your weight loss specialist will help to determine what the best option is for you.
-Whether you need a procedure to revise your sleeve to a gastric bypass to correct dysphagia or reflux, or to a Duodenal Switch to help further weight loss, TLC offers several bariatric revision surgery options.
+Whether you need a procedure to revise your sleeve to a gastric bypass to correct dysphagia or reflux, or to a Duodenal Switch to help further weight loss, we offer several bariatric revision surgery options.

 Duodenal Switch Revision Surgery